 The American NEC (National Electric Code) and European IEC (International Electrotechnical Commission) specify the maximum current carrying capacity of the various standard wire sizes including the American Wire Gauge (AWG) and the European square millimeter (mm2).
-Based on these tables, a 10 AWG (6mm2) cable should be limited to five (5) Q1200 Microinverters and protected using a 30A, 240V breaker.
-A 10 AWG (6mm2) homerun cable will have a lower overall cable resistance resulting in less voltage drop along the cable, so it may also be used in long cables with less than (5) Q1200 microinverters installed.
-Do not exceed the recommended number of microinverters per cable wire size as noted above.
+Based on these tables, a 10 AWG (6mm2) cable should be limited to ten Q3-2000 microinverters and protected using a three-phase (three-pole) 30A, 230V/400V breaker.
+It should be noted that the selection of the appropriate circuit breaker depends on the grid voltage, wire gauge of the AC trunk, and the number of the Q3-2000 inverters.
+A 10 AWG (6mm2) cable will have a lower overall cable resistance resulting in less voltage drop along the cable, so it may also be used in long cables with less than ten Q3-2000 microinverters installed.
+Do not exceed the recommended number of microinverters per trunk cable as noted above.